unleashit/html-starter/images/readme.txt

+Put all non-sprite images into Source folder.

+* run "grunt imagemin" to reduce file size.
-Put all images into Source folder.
-Use "grunt responsive-images" to create thumbnail sets as defined in gruntfile.js and/or "grunt imagemin" to reduce file size.
+* run "grunt responsive-images" to create thumbnail sets as defined in gruntfile.js.

-After running these commands, images will be copied to images/resized
+Put sprite images into sprites folder.

+* run "grunt sprite" to create a single sprite image and scss.